Introduction

 sub-commands

-to show the help message of the submit
+to show the help message of the attachments

 sub-commands: